mrltfygn/selenium-webdriver-cucumber/DataTables.md

 }
 ```

-As you can see we can now use multiple data types in our data input and the order is not a problem.
+As you can see we can now use multiple data types in our data input (Strings, Integers and Doubles in our case).
 Another advantage is that you can work with multiple data objects like this:
 ```gherkin
 Given a product
   | Name    | AmountInStock | Price |